swiftlang/swift-evolution/proposals/0351-regex-builder.md

 }
 ```

-When it comes to concatenation, `RegexComponentBuilder` utilizes the [recently proposed `buildPartialBlock` feature](0348-buildpartialblock.md) to be able to concatenate all components' capture types to a single result tuple. `buildPartialBlock(first:)` provides support for creating a regex from a single component, and `buildPartialBlock(accumulated:next:)` support for creating a regex from multiple results.
+`RegexComponentBuilder` utilizes `buildPartialBlock` to be able to concatenate all components' capture types to a single result tuple. `buildPartialBlock(first:)` provides support for creating a regex from a single component, and `buildPartialBlock(accumulated:next:)` support for creating a regex from multiple results.

 Before Swift supports variadic generics, `buildPartialBlock(first:)` and `buildPartialBlock(accumulated:next:)` must be overloaded to support concatenating regexes of supported capture quantities (arities).
 - `buildPartialBlock(first:)` is overloaded `arity` times such that a unary block with a component of any supported capture arity will produce a regex with capture type `Substring` followed by the component's capture types.
 The base overload, `buildPartialBlock<R>(first:) -> Regex<Substring>`, must be marked with `@_disfavoredOverload` to prevent it from shadowing other overloads.